copier-org/copier/docs/creating.md

 ### `_external_data`

-A dict of the data contained in [external_data][].
+A dict of the data contained in [external_data](configuring.md#external_data).

 When rendering the template, that data will be exposed in the special `_external_data`
 variable:

--   Keys will be the same as in [external_data][].
+- Keys will be the same as in [external_data](configuring.md#external_data).
 - Values will be the files contents parsed as YAML.
 JSON is also compatible.
 - Parsing is done lazily on first use.

 ### `_folder_name`